Re-anchoring Quantum Monte Carlo with Tensor-Train Sketching: Convergence Analysis of cp-AFQMC

 \section{Convergence Analysis of cp-AFQMC}

-In this section, we provide a convergence analysis for cp-AFQMC to show how having a good trial wavefunction can improve the energy convergence.
+In this section, we provide some convergence analysis for cp-AFQMC.
 In Section~\ref{section:variance control}, we first understand the effect of importance sampling in controlling the variance of the overlap of the walkers with the trial wavefunction in one step of cp-AFQMC.
-In Section~\ref{section:convergence of cp-afqmc}, we then use this to show that a better trial wavefunction can lead to smaller energy variance.
-We further show that in cp-AFQMC, we can only hope for the convergence of energy estimator, but not the convergence of wavefunction.
+In Section~\ref{section:convergence of cp-afqmc}, we then use this to analyze the convergence of cp-AFQMC in terms of both the energy and the wavefunction itself.
+In Section~\ref{sec:convergence energy}, we prove that a better trial wavefunction can lead to a smaller variance in ground-state energy.
+This fact motivates our algorithm to obtain a high-quality trial wavefunction, so that we effectively reduce the variance in ground-state energy estimation within the cp-AFQMC procedure.
+In Section~\ref{sec:convergence walker}, we demonstrate that the random walkers individually exhibit a large variance, which cannot be eliminated by improving the trial wavefunction.
+Consequently, the finite ensemble of walkers \eqref{eq:wavefunction representation} does not reliably converge to the ground-state wavefunction in practice.
+This observation further motivates our proposed algorithm: we extract an explicit wavefunction in TT form, approximating the ground-state wavefunction, from the noisy data produced by the cp-AFQMC procedure.